 Meaning

-“When I was a kid, I loved ‘The Curse of Frankenstein,’ ‘The Creeping Unknown,’ ‘X: The Unknown.’
+In the quote “When I was a kid, I loved ‘The Curse of Frankenstein,’ ‘The Creeping Unknown,’ ‘X: The Unknown.’
 I love ‘Forbidden Planet,’ ‘The Thing from Another World.’
-They were science fiction/horror movies, generally.” presents a viewpoint centered on love.
-It implies that love strengthens when nurtured and encourages us to remember that trust creates long-term stability.
+They were science fiction/horror movies, generally.,” the emphasis is on love.
+It highlights the thought that love often grows out of simple everyday moments while implying that love grows when shared.

 Theme